renaissance-publishing/renaissance/content/chapters/21-races.md

 Despite being open and sociable, their extremely long lives and alien natures made them slow to seek closer alliance with others races and nations.
 They have long suffered from attacks from the *Leapers*, who seem to be attempting to exterminate them.
-When the Deep-Explorer Dwarves began to venture underground, the Clay Men allied with them against their mutual enemy—although the highly individualist Deep-Explorers have remained wary of the Clay Men, given that, like the Mind-Sharing Dwarves, the Clay Men blend their minds.
+When the Deep-Explorer Dwarves began to venture underground, the Clay Men allied with them against their mutual enemy — although the highly individualist Deep-Explorers have remained wary of the Clay Men, given that, like the Mind-Sharing Dwarves, the Clay Men blend their minds.
 More recently, as large number of Kobolds have settled in the Commonwealth, the Clay Men have also begun to contact and trade with these (relatively) shallow-dug creatures.

 As the Commonwealth prospered, as they expanded and explored further and further underground, and as they made major strides against the Leapers and their vassals, the Clay Men came to view them both more as an enlightened nation in which the Clay Men might be welcomed and respected despite their extreme differences, and as vital military allies against their mutual and deadly foes.